Things To Know About Singapore Property For Foreigners

 • Foreigners: Foreigners are non-Singaporeans who do not have any residency status in Singapore.
 They can be tourists, visitors, students, workers, or investors.
 Foreigners can only buy private properties in Singapore, and they need to pay an ABSD of 20% for any property they buy.
 Foreigners cannot apply for any subsidies or grants from the government, and they can only get a bank loan or a foreign currency loan to finance their property purchases.

-To check your eligibility for buying property in Singapore as a foreigner, you can visit the Singapore Land Authority website and fill out the online application form.
+To check your eligibility, you can visit the Singapore Land Authority website and fill out the online application form.
 You will need to provide information such as your nationality, residency status, income, and property ownership status.
 You will also need to declare if you have any economic contributions or family ties to Singapore, which may affect your eligibility.

 FAQs